XM-WANG/self_guard/README.md

 # SELF-GUARD: Empower the LLM to Safeguard Itself (In development)

 ### Checklist:
+We will not release the data containing harmful content.
+The following is a checklist of the content that will be made public:
 - [ ] Guidelines for constructing stage 1 training data.
 - [ ] Guidelines for constructing stage 2 training data.
 - [ ] Checkpoints of the model trained using the self-guard strategy.